Family Educational Rights and Privacy Act of 1974 - Official Notice to Students (Revised 6 April 2016)

 Weight and Height of Members of Athletic Teams

-Degrees and Awards Received
+Degrees, Honors, and Awards Received

-All Previous Educational Agencies or Institutions Attended
+Most recent Educational Agency or Institutions Attended

 A currently enrolled student may request that directory information not be made public by completing the FERPA Release Form available on the Office of the Registrar web page.
 If you request that your directory information be restricted, no information will be released.